 - Not enter the training pond at East Branch; it is for dogs only.

-There are two exceptions to these rules at two preserves.
-At Pratt’s Wayne Woods and East Branch forest preserve off-leash areas, dog handlers may, for dog-training purposes only:
+There is one exception to these rules at one preserve.
+At East Branch forest preserve off-leash areas, dog handlers may, for dog-training purposes only:

 - Use blank ammunition.

 - Use, with caution, devices that use an explosive force to propel a retrievable object.